Rates, discounts and monetary transactions

 75

-Arrange permission for sale from the municipality/third party (for example due to preferential rights).
+Arrange consent for sale from the municipality/third party (for example due to preferential right).
 Seller

 175